hungcq/knowledge-repo/it/microservices-patterns/microservices-patterns.md

   - Polling publisher pattern faces the same initial problem: what happen if the Message relay deletes from the outbox table then crashes before able to publish message?
   - Discussion of async design didn't take into account FE flow design, which dictates whether sync/async option is possible
-- Chap 4:
-  - Advs & disadvs of choreography saga seem a bit forced, with contradictions
+- Chap 4: advs & disadvs of choreography saga seem a bit forced, with contradictions
-  -
+- Chap 5:
+  - Rule 3 of aggregate: one trans creates or updates one agg: how about aggs of the same type?
+  - How to load other aggs for business logic?
+CQRS?
+Req/res?
+- Chap 7: when discuss ways to build CQRS view, haven't dealt with: how to choose the starting event correspond to the snapshot
 - Chap 13:
   - Why place anti-corruption layer in service?
 Should keep the service adapter clean for new usages.